ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/armpl.md

 sudo ./arm-performance-libraries_24.04_deb.sh --accept
 ```

-Using the `-a` or `--accept` switch you automatically accept the End User License Agreement and the packages are installed to the `/opt/arm` directory.
+Using the `--accept` switch you automatically accept the End User License Agreement and the packages are installed to the `/opt/arm` directory.

 If you want to change the installation directory location use the `--install-to` option with the script and provide the desired directory location.